Mrso736/Charisma/Chapters/1-Mindset.md

 &nbsp;

-___Learn from them:___
-Remember what Emerson said: “Every man I meet is my superior in some way.
-In that, I learn of him.”
-Every single person has a story to tell, mistakes they’ve made, successes they’ve had. listen to them and learn from them.

-&nbsp;

 ___Have a sense of belonging:___
 Embrace the present moment and have a sense of belonging wherever you find yourself.
 Adept to the mood and setting and show that that is where you belong at this moment in time.